 We forget a lot things as investors.
 Currently, we don’t know what a real stock market correction feels like.
 We certainly had a couple of love taps in the last several years.
 But we have not had an emotionally-crippling, serious fight with the stock markets.
 We are soft.
 It feels like stock markets always go up.
 And we can certainly forget that they can deliver negative returns for an extended period.
 Many investors have likely not heard of the lost decade for US stocks.

 This story will take us back to the 1990’s.
-That is a period not too much unlike the last decade.
-The sock markets were roaring with very little volatility.
+That is a period not too much unlike the 2000’s.
+The stock markets were roaring with very little volatility.
 It was the longest US stock market bull run.
 It was only eclipsed by the current bull run that well, keeps on ticking.

 The internet of all things.